singhgaganjit/WeRateDogs_data_wrangling/README.md

-├── tweet_json.txt---------# TWITTER DATA COLLECTED USING TWEEPY API ├── twitter_archive_master.csv---------# MASTER DATA FILE WITH ALL ORIGINAL DATA ├── twitter-archive-enhanced.csv---------# DATA FILE CREATED AFTER DATA WRANGLING *Also includes other supporting files
+├── tweet_json.txt---------# TWITTER DATA COLLECTED USING TWEEPY API ├── twitter_archive_master.csv---------# MASTER DATA FILE WITH ALL ORIGINAL DATA ├── twitter-archive-enhanced.csv---------# DATA FILE CREATED AFTER DATA WRANGLING ├── image-predictions.tsv---------# THIS IS A TSV FILE TO COMPARE THE IMAGES OF THE DOGS TO PREDICT THE BREED OF THE DOG *Also includes other supporting files

 </pre>